Paper 1: Summary

 Designing a reclamation of body and health: cancer survivor tattoos as coping ritual by Jordan Eschler, PhD, Arpita Bhattacharya, and Wanda Pratt, PhD

+Preprint link.
 This is a summary of research findings that were peer-reviewed and will be published in the proceedings of the 2018 Computer-Human Interaction (CHI) conference.
 I will present these findings in April 2018 to an audience of researchers—mostly technology designers and social scientists.
-The full paper draft will be sent to participants.
 If you have questions, please email the corresponding author, Jordan.

 The health care community doesn’t tend to think of tattoos as health information; in fact, most health-related literature related to tattoos is published in academic journals about “deviant behavior.”
 (Stick with me here; I have a survivor tattoo myself, and reject this viewpoint very much!)

 My motivation for designing this study—asking survivors about tattoos they had designed related to the cancer experience—was intended to challenge the reputation of tattoos among health care professionals.
 Moreover, I wanted to explore the role of survivor tattoos in post-cancer coping and processing of emotions like grief, fear, and hope.

 I interviewed 19 participants on the telephone about their tattoos, using an interview guide that was meant to elicit participants’ experiences in designing, discussing, and displaying their cancer tattoos.
 Two co-authors assisted me in analyzing the anonymized interview transcripts.
 We found substantial evidence that the act of getting a cancer tattoo is a type of ritual that can contribute to a process called post-traumatic growth.

 Post-traumatic growth has three primary components, and the act of getting a survivor tattoo incorporates all three of these components, detailed below.